annmaryvinod/JS-Basics-With-Head-First/README.md

       1. First it checks if both the values are of same type and then compare.

       2. If they are of different types then it converts them to same type and then compare.
-        It is here we get "true' for 99 ="99".
+        It is here we get "true' for 99 =="99".

-      3. When we compare a string and a number like 99 ="Star", "Star" is converted to a number that is NaN.
+      3. When we compare a string and a number like 99 =="Star", "Star" is converted to a number that is NaN.
          * Since NaN is not equal to anything this gives back "false".
          * Note ; An empty string like "" is converted to 0 not NaN.